pdh21/RAS_20210514/Slides/Extreme_SB.md

 Note:
 That example has demonstrated a useful outcome of this appraoch for investigating particualr objects in more detail.
 Another outcome is the inferred hoerarchica lrelation.
-Remember we imparted a linear relationship between SFR and redshift, but gavethe model the freedom to find m, c and dispersion.
+Remember we imparted a linear relationship between SFR and redshift, but gave the model the freedom to find m, c and dispersion.
 Our model also provides us the information on these hierarchical parameters.
 Again , red is prior values, and blue is inferred.
 On the right hand side, we can see what that relation looks like, and ohwo our individual galaxies fit on top.
 Fitting on samll regions is interesting, but the real gain will be extending to fit larger regions, and moving beyond the linear relationship to more principled parameterisations such as the Schecter functions.